opalmedapps/opal-admin/docs/translation.md

 </h1>
 ```

+!!! note

+    You can provide additional context which is especially helpful if a word can have several meanings in another language.
+See the [documentation on contextual markers](https://docs.djangoproject.com/en/dev/topics/i18n/translation/#contextual-markers-1) for more information.

 To create or update a message file that keeps all the translations, run this command:

 ```sh
 django-admin makemessages --add-location file -l fr
 ```

 where **fr** is the locale name for the message file you want to create.
+Note that for a new app you need to first create the `locale` directory within the app directory.
+Otherwise the translations will be added to the project's translation file.

+!!! important

+    If translation strings were removed they will only be commented out in the `.po` file.
+Delete them if they are not needed anymore.
+Also pay attention to fuzzy strings.
+This happens when translations are inferred from previously translated strings.
+Verify them and adjust as necessary.
+By default, fuzzy entries are not processed by **compilemessages**.

 Once you have filled in or updated the message file, it must be compiled.
 Run the following command to compile a new binary file:

 ```sh
 django-admin compilemessages
 ```

-**makemessages** sometimes generates translation entries marked as fuzzy, e.g. when translations are inferred from previously translated strings.
-By default, fuzzy entries are not processed by **compilemessages**.